-In support of the American Health Information Management Association’s (“AHIMA’s”) mission of enriching and promoting of the Health Information profession as a professional society, AHIMA accepts applications from students currently enrolled in an accredited academic institution requesting AHIMA member data and surveys to post to our members for student research purposes only.
-In order to ensure the integrity of the process and the data requested, all applicants must follow these guidelines:
+In support of the American Health Information Management Association’s (“AHIMA’s”) mission of enriching and promoting of the Health Information profession as a professional society, AHIMA accepts requests from students currently enrolled in an accredited academic institution who wish to distribute survey instruments via AHIMA channels for research purposes only.

 All requests must be submitted using the Student Research Request Form.
 No other types of requests will be accepted.

-Results of surveys or data collected for the research does not represent the opinions or views of AHIMA, the AHIMA Foundation or AHIMA membership and is not sponsored or endorsed by AHIMA unless otherwise noted.
+Results of data collected for the research does not represent the opinions or views of AHIMA, the AHIMA Foundation or AHIMA membership and is not sponsored or endorsed by AHIMA unless otherwise noted.

 All requests must be submitted at least 90 days prior to the date required or will not be accepted.